Electric car jargon explained: from AC to ZEV

 Frunk

-Frunk is a portmanteau of ‘front’ and ‘trunk’, which is the word Americans use to describe the boot.
+Frunk is a portmanteau of ‘front’ and ‘trunk’, the latter being the word Americans use to describe a car boot.
 Maybe it should be ‘froot’ in the UK?

 Granny cable